 Eight Auspicious Symbols:

-Tibetan Eight Auspicious symbols are commonly used in all our jewelry.
-We believe having those symbols on a piece of jewelry will bring prosperities and happiness.
-Most of the time we will be using one of the eight symbols in it.
-But on the exquisite jewelry, the goldsmith may use all of the eight symbols on one piece of jewelry.
+The Tibetan Eight Auspicious symbols are commonly used in all our jewelry.
+Having those symbols on a piece of jewelry will bring prosperity and happiness.
+Most of the time, we will use one of its eight symbols.
+However, for exquisite jewelry, the goldsmith may use all eight symbols on one piece of jewelry.

 Mantras:

-it is scarce to see the use of mantras on a piece of jewelry.
-But some are using it.
-The most famous mantra used in jewelry is that of the OM.
+It is rare to see mantras used on jewelry, but some are using them.
+The most famous mantra used in jewelry is the OM.

 Dzi Beads:

-Dzi Beads has capabilities in protecting against the natural calamities and evil spirits.
-The real Dzi beads can be traced back to the 2000 year or right up to the Indus river civilization.
-Since old ones are costly to buy.
-People nowadays are opting to design their gold and silver jewels.
+Dzi Beads can protect against natural calamities and evil spirits.
+The authentic Dzi beads can be traced back to the 2000s or the Indus River civilization.
+Since old ones are costly, people nowadays design their own gold and silver jewels.

-Ritual items: Ritual items like a different kind of vajra are often used in Tibetan Jewelry.
-In The Market, you can buy a lot of silver jewels made on the design of Tibetan ritual items.
+Ritual items: Ritual items, such as a different kind of vajra, are often used in Tibetan Jewelry.
+In The Market, you can buy a lot of silver jewels made in the design of Tibetan ritual items.